Emily Ratajkowski Shows Off Incredible Abs In Skimpy Crop Top

-Emily Ratajkowski was spotted out looking white-hot in Los Angeles on Thursday.
+Emily Ratajkowski was spotted looking hot while out and about in Los Angeles on Thursday.

 According to The Daily Mail, Emily Ratajkowski commanded attention in an all-white ensemble while out in L.A. with friends this week.

-Paparazzi caught the model/actress walking the streets in a skimpy crop top, which flaunted her incredibly toned abs and flat tummy.
-Emily paired her tiny top with some white, high-waisted jeans, which hugged her curves and flaunted her fabulous figure.
+Paparazzi caught the model and actress walking the streets in a skimpy crop top, one which flaunted her incredibly toned abs and flat tummy.
+Emily paired her tiny top with some white high-waisted jeans which hugged her curves and flaunted her fabulous figure.

-Ratajkowski had her long, dark hair parted down the middle, and pulled back into a tight, sleek bun at the base of her head.
-She accessorized by adding a pair of trendy Oliver Peoples sunglasses, some large, gold hoop earrings, and a gold watch to her look.
+Ratajkowski had her long dark hair parted down the middle, pulled back into a tight, sleek bun at the base of her head.
+She accessorized by adding a pair of trendy Oliver Peoples sunglasses, some large gold hoop earrings, and a gold watch to her look.

-Emily completed the ensemble with a pair of bright, white sneakers to match the rest of her outfit.
-The model also donned a bronzed glow all over her body, which could be a product of rocking skimpy bikinis, which she has become known for showing off via her Instagram account.
+Emily completed the ensemble with a pair of bright white sneakers to match the rest of her outfit.
+The model also donned a bronzed glow all over her body, complementing her dusky complexion.
+Her flawlessly tanned skin could be the result of rocking skimpy bikinis, something which the model has become known for on her Instagram account.

-The 27-year-old former Gone Girl star also sported a natural makeup look for the outing, which included dark eyebrows, pink blush, and a light pink color on her pouty lips.
+The 27-year-old Gone Girl star also sported a natural makeup look for the outing.
+Her makeup look included dark eyebrows, pink blush, and a light pink color on her pouty lips.

 As previously reported by The Inquisitr, although Emily Ratajkowski often stirs up scandal by posting photos of herself wearing racy outfits and barely-there bikinis, the model says she doesn’t understand what the big deal is.

-In fact she claims that conforming to what others believe she should be wearing is the opposite of feminism, and since she’s a big women’s rights advocate, it seems like she’s going to continue to push the boundaries and fight for her right to look and dress however she wants to.
+In fact, she claims that conforming to what others believe she should be wearing is the opposite of feminism.
+Since she’s a big women’s rights advocate, it seems like she’s going to continue to push the boundaries — and fight for her right to look, and dress, however she wants to.

 “[Like] I’m playing into a patriarchal society by looking the way I look and capitalizing on my sexiness.
 It makes me feel good about myself, and I shouldn’t be limited on that.
 Making rules as to what a feminist should look like or wear is insane to me,” Ratajkowski previously told Vogue Australia.